LlamaTouch/LlamaTouch/dataset/README.md

 Each category folder contains different ground-truth traces named *trace_[n]*, comprising the following files, sorted by index i starting from 0:

 - *i*.png: Screenshot of the current UI
+- *i*_drawed.png: Screenshot of the current UI with highlighted UI components using data in *i*.json
 - *i*.xml: View hierarchy captured using the `adb uiautomator dump` command
 - *i*.vh: Json-format view hierarchy captured with in-app AccessibilityService
 - *i*.activity: Activity name of the foreground application in the current screen